watchakorn-18k/Fenv/readme.md

-    onlyenv      Create only virtualenv and no create base file clean        Clean delete all packages in requirements.txt out activate     Command hint to activate virtual environment with folder deactivate   Command hint to deactivate virtual environment with folder
+    onlyenv      Create only virtualenv and no create base file clean        Clean delete all packages in requirements.txt out activate     Command hint to activate virtual environment with folder

 General Options: